nalinbhardwaj/zordle/README.md

 ![image](https://user-images.githubusercontent.com/6984346/178804579-436cf1ca-c4c3-488f-8743-95ad4cd93473.png)

 Consider the witness trace of this circuit: We start with the guess (the first row) and the final solution (the second row) and go through a few intermediate computations to obtain the expected value of green boxes. `diff_green`, the third row, is the difference between the letters at the corresponding slots of the solution and the guess (for instance, slot 2, "U" - "L" = 9).
-Next, to do the two aforementioned green checks, we need to know
+Next, to do the two aforementioned green checks, we need to additionally know "is `diff_green` zero?".
+This'll live in the next row, and finally we'll have a copy of the output green grid boxes from the instance in the last row to compare with our expected value.
+Finally, we'll add another column to our spreadsheet that'll just contain the hash of the letters of the guess.
+This is so we can check the lookup table for the guesses' validation with with a single lookup.

 Now that we have a high level intuition for what our circuit should "do", let's figure out how to actually _code_ this with Halo 2.